caioarantes/ravi-qgis-plugin/README.md

 # RAVI - Remote Analysis of Vegetation Indices

-RAVI is a QGIS plugin designed for seamless integration with Google Earth Engine (GEE) to process and visualize geospatial data, with a particular focus on Sentinel-2 imagery.
-The plugin supports vegetation index calculations, time series analysis, and interactive visualization, making it a valuable tool for researchers, farmers, and GIS enthusiasts working in agriculture, land monitoring, or environmental studies.
+RAVI is an QGIS plugin designed to seamlessly integrate with Google Earth Engine (GEE), enabling efficient processing and visualization of geospatial data.
+With its focus on Sentinel-2 imagery, the plugin supports vegetation index calculations, time series analysis, and interactive visualizations.
+These features make it an useful tool for students, researchers, farmers, and GIS professionals working in agriculture, land monitoring, or environmental management.

-## Features
+## Key Features

 ### 1. Earth Engine Integration
-- **Authentication and Initialization**: Easily authenticate and initialize GEE for geospatial operations.
+- **Easy Authentication**: Authenticate with GEE directly from the plugin interface.
-- **Imagery Processing**: Download, clip, and analyze Sentinel-2 imagery directly within QGIS.
+- **Direct Processing**: Access, process, and analyze Sentinel-2 imagery without leaving QGIS.
+- **On-the-Fly Visualization**: Visualize processed data as raster layers or interactive plots.

 ### 2. Vegetation Index Calculations
-- Supports popular indices like NDVI, EVI, SAVI, GNDVI, and GCI.
+- **Supported Indices**: Compute indices such as NDVI, EVI, SAVI, GNDVI, and GCI.
-- Customizable metric-based compositing: mean, max, min, median, or amplitude.
+- **Customizable Metrics**: Aggregate data using mean, max, min, median, amplitude, or standard deviation.

-### 3. Time Series Analysis
+### 3. Advanced Time Series Analysis
-- Generate time series for vegetation indices over a selected Area of Interest (AOI).
+- Generate time series for vegetation indices over a defined Area of Interest (AOI).
-- Filter and smooth data using Savitzky-Golay filtering.
-- Compare time series with precipitation data from NASA POWER.
+- Integrate precipitation data from NASA POWER for cross-variable comparisons.
+- Smooth data with Savitzky-Golay filters for enhanced trend analysis.

-### 4. AOI and Date Filtering
+### 4. AOI and Filtering Tools
-- Load AOI from shapefiles or GeoJSON files.
+- **AOI Management**: Load areas of interest from shapefiles or GeoJSON files.
+- **Flexible Filtering**:
-- Filter imagery by date ranges and cloud coverage thresholds.
+  - Set date ranges and cloud coverage thresholds.

-### 5. Custom Cloud Filtering
-- **Cloud Ratio Threshold**: Set a custom threshold to filter out images based on cloud cover ratio.
-- **Masking**: Remove pixels based on cloud, snow, and shadow masks to utilize partially cloudy imagery.
+  - Apply custom cloud, snow, and shadow masking.

-### 6. Visualization
+### 5. Interactive Visualization
-- Interactive charts using Plotly for time series.
+- **Charts**: Create interactive time series plots using Plotly.
-- Custom raster styling with predefined color ramps for NDVI and other indices.
+- **Raster Styling**: Apply predefined color ramps (e.g., RdYlGn) for visual clarity.
+- **Export Options**: Export processed data as GeoTIFFs, CSVs, or styled rasters.

+### 6. Comprehensive Imagery Management
+- **Date Filtering**: Filter individual images by acquisition date.
+- **Cloud Filtering**: Exclude or mask cloudy pixels while preserving usable data.
+- **Composite Creation**: Generate composite images based on user-defined metrics.

 ## Installation

-To install the Ravi QGIS Plugin, follow these steps:
+To install the RAVI QGIS Plugin:

-1. Open QGIS and navigate to the Plugins menu.
+1. Open QGIS and navigate to the **Plugins** menu.
-2. Select "Manage and Install Plugins".
+2. Select **Manage and Install Plugins**.
-3. Check the box for "Show also experimental plugins" to enable experimental plugins.
+3. Enable **Show also experimental plugins** in the plugin repository settings.
-4. Search for "Ravi QGIS Plugin" in the plugin repository.
+4. Search for "RAVI QGIS Plugin" and click **Install**.
-5. Click "Install" to add the plugin to your QGIS installation.
-6. Enable the plugin in the Installed tab.
-7. Restart QGIS to complete the installation process.
+5. Restart QGIS to activate the plugin.

 ## Usage